slightlynybbled/mats/docs/source/pages/contribution_guidelines.rst

 that pull requests have to be relatively self-contained in order to make the cut.
 Having said that, I don't think that the bar is too high in this instance.

+It is advised to create a pull request against one or more issues which are already documented.
+The risk of simply adding features is that your cool new whiz-bang feature is simply not a part of the author's vision for the project... meaning that you just did a bunch of work for nothing.

 New pull requests shall: